jules2689/trudeau/docs/2020-04-18/post_news.md

 **Rosemary**:

-How needed was this going to be?was there a real desire for additional money for specifically indigenous businesses?
+How needed was this going to be? was there a real desire for additional money for specifically indigenous businesses?